 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Arlington transfer station—improving recovery rates.
-Contractors often use our commercial recurring hauling agreements to manage site waste, while we suggest reviewing EPA construction debris recycling guidance for standard material-stream practices on larger jobs.
+These loads are sorted at the Arlington transfer station to maximize recovery — contractors on steady jobs often choose commercial recurring hauling agreements to stay organized.
+For specific material-stream best practices, we suggest reviewing the EPA construction debris recycling guidance.

 • Framing lumber and offcuts